By Billy Crosby

 When the economy soured in 2008, demand declined for playing golf and for purchasing home lots adjacent to the course.
 When the city couldn’t make its debt payments, ACA agreed to pay half of each installment for the next five years and said the city could repay that money without interest in 25 years.

 Keiser, 46, the city’s volunteer fire chief, was raised in Buena Vista and has never left.
 He works for Advance Drainage Systems.
-A former City Council member, he told voters he wanted to get the city back to where it was before the recent financial downturn.
+A former City Council member, he wants to get the city back to where it was before the recent financial downturn.

-His priority, he said, was selling the residential property around the golf course, as originally planned, by starting a committee to help market the property to investors.
+His priority would be selling the residential property around the golf course, as originally planned, by starting a committee to help market the property to investors.

 “We need to sell this property without costing the taxpayers anything,” he said.
-He also assured voters that he doesn’t plan to increase taxes.
+He also wants to assure voters that he doesn’t plan to increase taxes.

 “We certainly can’t raise the taxes anymore,” he said.
 “They are already very high, and we can’t afford that.”

 Hogan, 70, formerly worked as a volunteer for Buena Vista’s rescue squad.
 He is now the vice mayor and has served on City Council for 15 years.
-Hogan had no specific plan to fix Buena Vista’s economy.
-But he said everyone needs to talk through it.
+Hogan has no specific plan to fix Buena Vista’s economy, but he said everyone needs to talk through it.